TungHD04/Apple_stocks_predict/README.md

 #### 6. Price vs. MA30 Chart
 📈 30-Day Simple Moving Average (MA30)
-The 30-day Simple Moving Average (SMA) is a fundamental trend-following indicator in technical analysis.
+-The 30-day Simple Moving Average (SMA) is a fundamental trend-following indicator in technical analysis.
 It reflects the average closing price of the stock over the past 30 trading days.
 This smoothing technique helps eliminate short-term volatility and highlights the underlying trend.
 In this analysis, MA30 is calculated using a rolling window method.
 The indicator is then visualized alongside the actual closing prices to show how the market behaves in relation to its recent average.
-Insight:
+-Insight:
 When the closing price crosses above the MA30 line, it may suggest an upward momentum.
 Conversely, when it drops below, it could indicate a bearish trend.

 ![Image](https://github.com/user-attachments/assets/e4085327-e9ea-477e-9b46-4e0ffd928f9c)